 - Solid closed-in heel and toe, in WHITE.
 Shoes must be impervious to fluids (no fabric or canvas) with same color shoelaces; The clinical shoes must be kept clean and free of stains throughout the program, to include the shoelaces.
-It will not be acceptable to wear sandals, flip flops, croc style shoes with holes, etc. - Neutral hose or tights must be worn with a skirt, best to coordinate with choice of shoes. - Neutral socks, same color as shoes (no low-cut ankle socks) must be worn with pants.
+It will not be acceptable to wear sandals, flip flops, croc style shoes with holes, etc. - WHITE hose or tights must be worn with a skirt, best to coordinate with choice of shoes. - WHITE socks (no low-cut ankle socks) must be worn with pants. (no stripes or patterns)